5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 # 0D/6D Instant Wake Fix

 ## Description
-Some components (like USB Controllers, LAN cards, Audio Codecs, etc.) can create conflicts between the sleep state values defined in their `_PRW` methods and macOS that cause the machine to instantly wake after attempting to enter sleep state.
-This guide describes how to fix this so-called instant wake issue.
+Some devices defined in the `DSDT` (e.g. USB Controllers, LAN cards, Audio Codecs, etc.) can contain  sleep state values defined in the `_PRW` (Power Resource for Wake) method that cause issues in macOS, causing the machine to instantly wake after attempting to enter stand-by or sleep.
+This guide describes how this instant wake issue.

 ### Technical Background
-The `DSDT` contains `_GPE` (General Purpose Events) which can be used to trigger various types of events in the operating system, including power management events.
-GPE registers are memory locations which can be set or cleared to enable or disable specific GPEs.
+The `DSDT` contains `_GPE` (General Purpose Events) which can be used to trigger various types of events in the operating system, including power management events. `GPE` registers are memory locations which can be set or cleared to enable or disable specific events.
 GPEs can be triggered by pressing the Power/Sleep Button, opening/closing the lid of a laptop, etc. Each event has its own number assigned to it and can be triggered by different methods, such as `_PRW` (Power Resource for Wake).

 Used in devices, the `_PRW` method describes the wake method by using packages which return two power resource values if the corresponding `_GPE` is triggered.
-The `Return` package consists of 2 bit-fields (or Package Objects):
+The `Return` package consists of 2 bit-fields (Package Objects):

 - The 1st bit-field of the `_PRW` package we are interested in is either `0x0D` or `0x6D`.
 That's where the name of the fix comes from.
 - The 2nd bit-field of the `_PRW` package is either `0x03` or `0x04`.
 It describes the wake capabilities of the device (see below).
-MacOS expects `0x00` here in order to not wake immediately.
+MacOS expects `0x00` here in order to *not* wake immediately.

-And that's what this fix does: it changes the 2nd byte to `0x00` if macOS is running – thus completing the `0D/6D Patch`.
-Refer to the ACPI specs for further details about the `_PRW` method.
+### What the fix does
+This fix changes the 2nd package in the `_PRW` method to `0x00` if macOS is running – thus completing the `0D/6D Patch`.
 Different machines may define `_PRW` in different ways, so the contents and forms of their packets may also be diverse.
-The actual `0D/6D Patch` should be determined on a case-by-case basis by analyzing the `DSDT`.
+The actual `0D/6D Patch` should be determined ***on a case-by-case basis by analyzing the `DSDT`***.
+Refer to the ACPI specs for further details about the `_PRW` method.

 #### Wake Capabilities
 Here is a list of the most common bit-fields that can be used to describe the wake capabilities of a device: